nemild/cli_for_full_stack/README.md

 lsof -p 1232 # for pid
 lsof -p `pidof auditd`
 lsof -i @fw.google.com:2150=2180 # port range

+lsof -t /path/to/file | xargs kill -9 # only output the process PID, then pipe to kill

 | grep LISTEN for ports that are awaiting connections
 | grep ESTABLISHED
 ```